intel/pailliercryptolib/README.md

  - Intel 4xxx co-processor
 <!-- - Intel C62XX acceleration card -->

-As for the operating systems, the library has been tested and confirmed to work on Ubuntu 20.04.
+As for the operating systems, the library has been tested and confirmed to work on Ubuntu 20.04 and CentOS 7.9.

 ### Dependencies